beenotung/quick-erd/README.md

 _Export Format_:

-The default behaviour is to generate a proxy as singleton with commonjs format.
+The default behavior is to generate a proxy as singleton with commonjs format.

 If a factory function is preferred, you can pass `--factory` in the argument, e.g. `npx erd-to-proxy --factory < erd.txt > proxy.ts`